Gaiti Hasan: Career

 Presently she works at NCBS (National Centre for Biological Sciences) where she researches on the systemic and cellular consequences of changes in intracellular calcium levels in animals.
 In 1983, Hasan joined the Tata Institute of Fundamental Research (TIFR) in Mumbai, as a visiting fellow and research associate in the molecular biology unit.
 She was a visiting scientist at the biology department in Brandeis University Massachusetts in 1992.

 Awards and recognition

 Hasan has received a scholarship from the Inlaks Foundation, a British Overseas Research Student Award, a fellowship from the Wellcome Trust and a Rockefeller Biotechnology Career Fellowship.
 In 2006, she was elected a Fellow of the Indian Academy of Sciences, Bangalore and in 2007, as a Member of the Asia-Pacific Molecular Biology Network.
 She is also a fellow of Indian National Science Academy (INSA).
+In 2019, she received Sir M. Visvesvaraya Lifetime Achievement Award for senior scientists and engineers from Government of Karnataka, India.